aaronodonoghue96/hangman-python/README.md

 ![Play Again - Yes chosen, return to theme selection menu](assets/screenshots/play_again_yes.png)
 ![Play Again - No chosen, return to main menu](assets/screenshots/play_again_no.png)
 ![Play Again - invalid options chosen, repeat prompt](assets/screenshots/play_again_invalid.png) The user is given the option to play again, which will take them back to the theme selection screen to choose the theme for the next game if they say yes.
 If they say no, they will be taken back to the main menu instead.
+If they provide an invalid option (anything except Y, N, y or n), including no input at all, they will be prompted to select a valid option and the question will be repeated until they do so.

 ### Future Features